 I am not a morning person.
 Never have been, never will be.
-Add a Monday morning after a lovely long weekend and you would have seen me in a zombified state shuffling around the house not making eye contact with Eric or the kids.
+Add a Monday morning after a lovely long weekend and you would have seen me in a zombified state shuffling around the house not making eye contact with anyone.
 Add the few extra pounds I’ve put on from Thanksgiving and my lack of running discipline for my Dutchman training and I was feeling seriously down in the dumps.

 There was a reminder alarm on my phone to register for The New York Marathon.
 Oh, RIGHT!!
 After my shower I plopped down and logged in.
 And just like that, I wasn’t only in the queue ...
 I was ACCEPTED into NYC!
 11/2/14!!

 And, for the first time ever, the world was introduced to Kathy the Morning Person!!!
 Woo hoo!!!
 Alas, only Elizabeth and Ruby Dog were present to witness such a monumental event.
 Ah well, it was nice while it lasted.

 So, first of all, all of you who are in the lottery - do NOT worry.
 That is still months away.
 I’ve been rejected three years in a row and this year was my guaranteed entry.
 However, this is the LAST year that they will accommodating this kind of entry.
 I barely squeaked in.
 Clearly, this was meant to be!!!
 Extra exciting that Marcia has also been accepted!!

 I’ve needed something like this so very, VERY much.
 2013 has not been one of my better years.
 I’ve had so many wonderful people pass away that I actually have to sit down and recount ...
 I’m honestly starting to forget, even getting used to it.
 That is so wrong.